ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 woah, new event, new variables AND new functions 😨.
 Take a deep breath, let's break it down

-First, here's the english translation
+First, here's the English translation

 ```
 When I (meaning me the ball), go outside the room: